This post may contain affiliate links. Read our disclosure policy here.

 How to Make Spanish Chicken & Rice

-Along with this Spanish chicken and rice, other skillet recipes I love and remind me of my childhood are these chicken thighs with potatoes, these chicken livers with onions, and this chicken stew with potatoes.
+Other recipes with similar flavors that remind me of my grandmother’s kitchen in Spain include my Basque chicken, these chicken thighs with potatoes, these chicken livers with onions, and this chicken stew with potatoes recipe.

 Ingredients